spring-jdbc-crud/simplejdbcmapper/README.md

 ## Limitations

 1. @Id can only be mapped to a single database column.
 Multi-column ids are not supported.
 2. No support for table/column names with spaces in them.

+Use JdbcTemplate/JdbcClient to handle these cases like these.

 ## TroubleShooting